J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 end
 ```

 Whether you prefer the style of the behaviour approach or the protocol approach is a matter of personal taste.
-However, if our `PriceFinder` module is going to be shipped as part of a library, the protocol approach would allow users of the library to implement the `PriceFinder` protocol for their own structs.
+However, if our `PriceFinder` module is going to be shipped as part of a library, the protocol approach would allow users of the library to implement the `PriceFinder` protocol for their own structs.[^3]

 ## Conclusion

 In short, both behaviours and protocols define an interface which must be fulfilled by its implementations.
 Behaviours are more general-purpose than protocols, and are sometimes used with dispatchers.
 Protocols are built on top of behaviours and have a type-based dispatcher built-in—one that is extensible to external types as well.

+[^1]: [Dialyzer only reports issues with typespecs that _will never be met_](https://erlang.org/doc/man/dialyzer.html#description).
+Since our `product_price/1` function can _sometimes_ comply with its typespec when the `find_boat_price` function has the wrong return type (namely the `find_component_price` and `find_car_price` functions and corresponding `cond` arms will still return the correct type), Dialyzer will ignore the potential discrepancy.

+[^2]: Did you notice the duplicated typespec between `@callback` and `@spec`?
+Sadly, that is necessary due to another weakness of Dialyzer.
+Each of our implementations must comply with the `@callback` typing, which means Dialyzer should be able to infer the success typing of `product_price/1` to be the same.
+However, Dialyzer sees the return type of `product_price/1` as being the return type of `apply(module, :product_price, [String.t()])`.
+Dialyzer will not visit each module to see what its `product_price/1` return type is—or even if some `product_price/1` function even exists!
+It simply knows that the return type of `apply/3` is `any` and bubbles that result up to the `product_price/1` function.
+Therefore, we must provide a meaningful return type for `product_price/1` such that Dialyzer may check the places where `product_price/1` is called.

+[^3]: Notice the `@spec` in the protocol definition?
+Not only does that apply to the generated `PriceFinder.product_price/1` function, but it will also be applied to each implementation as well.